roman-milk/roman-milk.github.io/chucks-fantasy.md

+===

- ****** Chuck's Fantasy Ch.
-04 ****** byJust_Plain_Bob© The next five weeks were glorious from my standpoint.
+The next five weeks were glorious from my standpoint.
 Chuck had been so turned on by watching Mark fuck me that he wanted me to do it again.
 I had Mark back on Thursday and spent three hours with him while my hubby watched from the closet.
 As he was getting ready to leave Mark asked me when he could see me again and that is when I gave him the bad news:

  "You can't lover.
 It has been a blast and I have loved every minute of it, but I told you going in that I wasn't looking for a relationship, just an experience."